Sterling-Hebert/AirBnB/README.md

 # AirBnB Clone

-Sure!
-Here's a description for your Airbnb website clone's README file:

 ##

 This project is a clone of the popular vacation rental platform, Airbnb.
 The clone replicates key functionalities of the original site.